Snow, rain slam California as Michigan suffers without power

 Interstate 5, the West Coast's major north-south highway, was closed south of the Oregon border as snow fell to the floor of the Sacramento Valley and in a high mountain pass north of Los Angeles, where blizzard warnings were in effect.
 Avalanche warnings were posted in some areas, and a tornado warning was issued for parts of Santa Barbara County.

-Annemarie Rogers had been without power for a day and a half in Grosse Pointe Farms, Michigan.
+Annemarie Rogers was without power for a day and a half in Grosse Pointe Farms, Michigan.
 She sent two kids to stay with relatives and put extra blankets on the bed to try to keep warm.

 "It's kind of miserable," she said.
 "We do have a gas fireplace that's keeping us warm in one room.
 There's some heat generating from the furnace, but with no electricity to the blower it's not circulating well."

 At one point, more than 820,000 customers in Michigan were in the dark.
-By Friday, that was down to under 700,000, most in the state's populous southeastern corner around Detroit.
+By Friday, that was down to fewer than 700,000, most in the state's populous southeastern corner around Detroit.

-Promises of power restoration by Sunday, when low temperatures were expected to climb back above zero (minus 18 Celsius), were of little consolation.
+Promises of power restoration by Sunday, when low temperatures were expected to climb back above zero, were of little consolation.

 "That's four days without power in such weather," said Apurva Gokhale, of Walled Lake, Michigan.
 "It's unthinkable."

 Tom Rankin said he and his wife were unable to reach his 100-year-old mother-in-law Friday morning by phone.
-The couple drove to her home in Bloomfield Township, Michigan, to find her in bed “with a whole lot of blankets,” Rankin said, adding they helped her to their car, planning to ride out the outage at another relative’s home.
+The couple drove to her home in Bloomfield Township, Michigan, to find her in bed "with a whole lot of blankets," Rankin said.
+They helped her to their car, planning to ride out the outage at another relative's home.

 "We've not had an ice storm in the last 50 years that has impacted our infrastructure like this," said Trevor Lauer, president of Detroit-based DTE Electric.